NikolasEnt/decode-video-pytorch/README.md

 All the following can be executed inside the running container.

 ## Benchmarking
 A simple benchmark script is provided in [scripts/benchmark.py](scripts/benchmark.py).
-It compares the performance of different readers available in the project running in different modes.
+It compares the performance of the different readers available in the project when running in different modes.

 In order to run benchmarks, provide representative video files and update parameters of the benchmarking process in [scripts/benchmark.py](scripts/benchmark.py).
 Please note that the results heavily depend on video file features, including encoding parameters and resolution.
 Another critical aspect is the required sampling strategy - whether it is required to sample individual frames randomly, a sequence of frames or a sparse subset of frames.
 That is why it is recommended to run the benchmark with parameters representing the actual use case of the video reader to select the most appropriate one as well as select the best strategy for reading frames.